bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 -> gulp
 ```

-if you want to auto compile js or css files
+if you want to auto compile js or css files when you change the sass or javascript files

 ```
 -> gulp watch